anp3l/anp3l/README.md

 # Hi, I'm Andrea 👋

-### Junior Full-Stack Developer
+### Junior Software Developer

-I am a recent Computer Science graduate, currently building my portfolio and sharpening my skills as a Junior Full-Stack Developer.
+I am a recent Computer Science graduate, currently building my portfolio and sharpening my skills as a Junior Software Developer.
 My thesis focused on developing a video content management module for a web platform, and from that work I started an independent project to practice full-stack architecture in a real-world scenario.

 - 🎓 Computer Science graduate (L-31), University of Turin.
 - 🔭 Currently working on **Remote Video Platform**, a microservices-based video streaming system with Docker orchestration.
-- 💻 Interested in modern web development, clean architecture, and developer experience.
+- 💻 Interested in modern web development (**Angular, Node.js**) and clean architecture.
-- 🚀 Open to junior full-stack opportunities and collaborations.
+- 🚀 Open to junior opportunities and collaborations.

 ---